bm2-lab/iGWOS/README.md

     -h --help :
         show the help message
     -UID:
-        user id, necessary is -U is True, for the determination of data source
+        user id, necessary if -U is True, for the determination of data source
     -D:
         description of sgRNA
     -U: